Skip to main content

 How Does Low Testosterone Drive Metabolic Disease?

 The downstream consequences of this stress-induced hypogonadism are profoundly metabolic.
-Testosterone is a key regulator of and insulin sensitivity.
+Testosterone is a key regulator of body composition and insulin sensitivity.
 When levels are suppressed, a cascade of negative metabolic events is set in motion, creating a self-perpetuating cycle of poor health that no amount of simple diet and exercise advice can easily overcome.

 1. Increased Visceral Adipose Tissue (VAT) ∞ Testosterone inhibits the differentiation of pre-adipocytes into mature fat cells and promotes lipolysis (the breakdown of fat).
 When testosterone is low, the body’s ability to partition fuel is impaired.
 This leads to the preferential storage of fat, particularly visceral fat around the organs.
 This type of fat is not an inert storage depot; it is a highly active endocrine organ in itself, secreting inflammatory cytokines like TNF-alpha and Interleukin-6.